Grace Chisholm Young

 Grace Chisholm Young (née Chisholm, 15 March 1868 – 29 March 1944) was an English mathematician.
 She was educated at Girton College, Cambridge, England and continued her studies at Göttingen University in Germany, where in 1895 she received a doctorate.

 Her early writings were published under the name of her husband, William Henry Young, and they collaborated on mathematical work throughout their lives.
-For her work on calculus (1914–16), she was awarded the Gamble Prize for Mathematics by Girton College.
+She was awarded the Gamble Prize for Mathematics by Girton College in 1915 for her work on calculus.

 Early life

-She was the youngest of three surviving children.
+Grace Chisholm was born on 15 March 1868 to Anna Louisa Bell and Henry Williams Chisholm.
+She was the youngest of four children.
+One of her brothers was the journalist and the editor of Encyclopaedia Britannica, Hugh Chisholm.
 Her father was a senior civil servant, with the title Warden of the Standards in charge of the Weights and Measures Department.
-The two girls were taught at home by their mother, father and a governess which was the custom for upper-class family during that time.
-Her family encouraged her to become involved in social work, helping the poor in London.
-She had aspirations of studying medicine, but her family would not allow this.
-However, Chisholm wanted to continue her studies.
-She passed the senior examination for entrance into Cambridge University at the age of 17.
+Shortly before her father's retirement in 1877, the family settled in Haslemere.
+Up until the age of 10, Chisholm's was taught by her mother at home.
+From the age of 10, a governess was engaged for her.
+She passed the Cambridge Senior Examination in December 1885.
+Her family encouraged her to pursue social work amongst the poor in London.
+Chisholm wished to pursue further education; although she wanted to study medicine, her mother would not permit this, so, supported by her father, she decided to study mathematics.